 Insights like this can help you to see which CTAs are performing best — do your visitors seem to prefer image or text CTA?
 How does this vary between pages?
 Where is the positioning of the CTAs on the pages?
 Analyse this data to uncover insights that will help you optimise future pages and improve conversation rates.

 With Google Analytics, not only can you track your visitor’s exact interaction but you can track their conversion paths and conversion numbers for pages too, within a single session (including video clicks).
-While HubSpot helps you to connect activity with a specific contact, these ‘user journeys’ are missing, providing the Google Analytics user with visibility over oft-trodden routes through their website and where visitors drop off.
+While HubSpot helps you to connect activity with a specific contact, these ‘user journeys’ are only now being added at HubSpot's Enterprise level, providing all Google Analytics' users with visibility over oft-trodden routes through their website and where visitors drop off.

 It’s one thing to know you’ve generated a lead, but it’s another thing entirely to be able to view detailed contact records for all those leads.
 Just imagine all the valuable customer insights you could get from an up-to-date CRM auto-populated in real-time as visitors convert on your site!
 This is the stuff we marketers dream of.